All Episodes

 It's not in them.

-Only the only haters are the Christian right.
+The only haters are the Christian right.

 And they hate Rove.

-It's not coming out.
+It's now coming out.

 They hate Rove because he went out there and mobilized the Christian right.

-He knew their racist sexist bigot homophobes.
+He knew their racist, sexist, bigot, homophobes.

 He knew it.

-And yet he made them a powerful force, and that's what divided America.
+And yet he made them a powerful force.

 Liberals never think they're culpable or responsible for anything.

-Run rings around the good people, the smart people, the elites.
+And these guys, Bush, with his tin can of chewing tobacco in a back pocket, draft a verse, run rings around the good people, the smart people, the elites.

-I think they are livid in.
+I think they are livid.

-I think Moyers' body, his internal organs, including his brain, are racked with resentment and hatred.
+I think Moyer's body, his internal organs, including his brain, are racked with resentment and hatred.

-And it's he's being eaten up alive.
+And he's being eaten up alive.

 And he's letting us know just how much with all these sound bites.